 Moreover, using a multi-step approach is much faster to complete for a participant than using a single-step approach.
 Furthermore, adding ‘rather not say’ gives the participant a feeling that this is voluntary and not a forced question, which can give a good response rate for the survey.

 If needed, an open-ended question can be asked.

-You may need to carry out text analysis for such a question, however, it is an all-inclusive question and will allow the respondent to choose their own identity.
+You may need to conduct text analysis for such a question; however, it is all-inclusive and will allow the participant to choose their own identity.

-Apart from the decision to choose the approach, there are a few points that a researcher should not forget while using gender survey questions in a questionnaire.
-Following points will help you create a good survey design.
+Apart from the decision to choose the approach, there are a few points that a researcher should not forget while using gender questions in a questionnaire.
+The following points will help you create a good survey design.

 - Make sure you can justify why you are asking the question.

-- Take into account the privacy and comfort of your respondent over anything else.
+- Take into account the privacy and comfort of your participant over anything else.

 - Maintain data security.